sl8r000/carried-interests/_posts/2016-06-30-cover-letter.md

 Hello,

 Let me tell you about myself, and why I'm the perfect data engineer for startuply.io.
 When it comes to managing large data flows, my motto has always been to **do things that don't scale**.
 As a result of following this motto uncompromisingly, I have an extensive track record of **failing fast**.
-And the consequences I achieve aren't limited to the technical layer, they the overall business strategy: Each of my previous employers has made a total **pivot** after seeing what I did to their original architecture.
+And the consequences I cause aren't limited to the technical layer, oh no: they the overall business strategy.
+For example, each of my previous employers has made a total **pivot** after seeing what I did to their original architecture.

 I pride myself on being full stack developer, so naturally I also have experience in designing higher level applications.
 I'm proud to say that whenever I build a new product, my coworkers have been quick to call it "**minimally viable**".